ztlevi/dotty/shell/work/README.md

 # shell/work

-The work directory structure at `.work` should look like this:
+The work directory structure `$HOME/work` should look like this:

 ```sh
 ├── dots